Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 it can still be assigned to fragmented libraries and used by ANNOgesic.
 However, it may influnece the results.

+.. _The format of sRNA database:

 The format of sRNA database
 -----------------------------
-If sRNA database is used for running ``srna``, please follow the format otherwise the output will become nonsense.
+If a sRNA database is provided for running ``srna``, please follow the format otherwise the output will become nonsense.
 The format is

 ::